Home

 Once you have a better understanding of the environment you operate in (or want to operate in), you will be better able to select the best small business strategy for your business.

-Best Strategic Planning Templates Include These Strategies:
+The Best Strategic Planning Templates

 Many small business industries can be defined as fragmented.
 Some specific strategies that small businesses need to consider because they are a good strategic fit: